milan-zededa/eve-api/PROFILE.md

   as appropriate.
 * If the controller revokes local modification permissions or un-configures LPS, EVE reverts affected adapters to the controller configuration.
+* LPS may explicitly request to revert one or more previously changed adapters, by including them in the `reverted_ports` field of `NetworkConfigChange`.
 * When LPS (temporarily or indefinitely) throttles/cancels the communication stream by returning `404`, all previously submitted network configuration changes are reverted.